getsentry/sentry-javascript/docs/migration/draft-v9-migration-guide.md

 - Deprecated `processThreadBreadcrumbIntegration` in favor of `childProcessIntegration`.
 Functionally they are the same.
 - Deprecated `nestIntegration`.
 Use the NestJS SDK (`@sentry/nestjs`) instead.
 - Deprecated `setupNestErrorHandler`.
 Use the NestJS SDK (`@sentry/nestjs`) instead.
+- Deprecated `addOpenTelemetryInstrumentation`.
+Use the `openTelemetryInstrumentations` option in `Sentry.init()` or your custom Sentry Client instead.